laminas/laminas-form/docs/book/v3/form-element-manager.md

 ## Usage of the Form Element Manager in a Form

-If an element is added to a form via the `add` method and the definition of the element is provided via an array then the form factory `Laminas\Form\Factory::class` will be used to create this element.
+If an element is added to a form via the `add` method and the definition of the element is provided via an array then the form factory `Laminas\Form\Factory` will be used to create this element.
 The form factory uses the form element manager to fetch the element.
 The following example uses a custom element in a form: